realA10001986/VSR/README.md

 It is ok to leave it in AP-mode, predominantly if used stand-alone.
 (To keep operating your VSR in AP-mode, simply _do not configure_ a WiFi network connection as described below.

 >Please do not leave computers/handhelds permanently connected to the VSR in AP-mode.
-These devices might think they are connected to the internet and therefore hammer your VSR with DNS and HTTP requests which might lead to packet loss and disruptions.
+These devices might think they are connected to the internet and therefore hammer your VSR with DNS and HTTP requests which might lead to disruptions.

 >If you wish for your device to remain in AP-mode, please select a suitable WiFi channel on the Config Portal's "WiFi Configuration" page.
 See [here](#-wifi-channel).